KillBotTo/KillBot_NodeJS/README.md

 ## Installation

-Use the package manager [KillBot.To](https://killbot.to/subscriptions) to install foobar.
+Use the package manager npm to install KillBot.To.

 ```bash
 npm install killbot.to -s